craigknott/CEIT_Sensors_Unity3dScripts/README.md

 Unity3D_CEIT_Scripts
 ====================

-Scripts used in unity3D for fetching and displaying sensor data.
+This repository contains all the assets used in creating the 3D sensor visualisation of the learning innovation building.

+Also contains web player and android APK compiled versions of the visualisation.